 One area in which Toyota seems to out-shine their competition is their interiors.

 Our Limited came with an attractive two-tone imitation leather called Softex.
 It seems to live up to it's name…feeling soft to the touch, yet looking like it'll out-wear leather.
 Time will tell, but the two-tone effect looks rich…and more appealing than the competition's monotone offerings.

-The RAV4 is up against Honda's popular CUV, Ford's Escape, Mazda's new C5, and Nissan's soon-to-be released Rogue….to name a few.
+The RAV4 is up against Honda's popular CUV, Ford's Escape, Mazda's C5, Nissan's Rogue, Chevy's Equinox and a few KIAs and Hyundais….to name a few.

 for more features.